 GESB's Information Security Steering Committee is responsible for ensuring the security of GESB's information assets.
-The Committee meets as required to assess, amongst other things, security threats and adequacy of GESB's control environment.
+The Committee meets as required to assess, amongst other things, security threats and adequacy of GESB's cyber and third-party IT risk environment.
 This ensures that GESB remains vigilant to the threat of fraudulent access to members' benefits and/or identity theft.